Scratchpad Workshop Project

 Saturday, August 21, 2021

-AAVAG will be managing the DAACF Art Exhibit this year.
-The theme for this year's exhibit is "African American Life" art will be accepted on August 14, 2021 from 12 noon to 2 pm at the UHaul on East Third Street, A building "B" dock.
-The art will be juried, there are no awards and the artwork will be accepted from AAVAG members and invited non-AAVAG members.We will also have a merchandise tent where we will sale Art related goods, with 20% of sales going to AAVAG.
-Again this year we will have the requested adornment workshop for festival goers.
-For more information call Clifford Darrett at 937-263-9907.
+AAVAG managed the DAACF Art Exhibit again this year.
+The theme for this year's exhibit was "African American Life" art was accepted on August 14, 2021 from 12 noon to 2 pm at the UHaul on East Third Street, A building, "B" dock.
+The art was juried, there was no awards and the artwork was accepted from AAVAG members and invited non-AAVAG members.We also had a merchandise tent where we sold Art related goods, with 20% of sales going to AAVAG.
+Again this year we had the requested adornment workshop for festival goers.

-We have been awarded an Ohio Arts Council "Building Cultural Diversity" Grant for this event.
+We were awarded an Ohio Arts Council "Building Cultural Diversity" Grant for this event.
 Click the logo below to learn more about this grant